JGoyd/Apple-Silicon-A17-Flaw/A17 Flaw .md

 * EEPROM communication fails, halting biometric and cryptographic services
 * The digitizer controller returns invalid data
 * Gesture recognition and input stack fail to initialize
-* The device becomes **non-functional**, despite being on production firmware and hardware

 This is an **unrecoverable architectural failure** with no available software-based remediation.
 The flaw was observed and replicated on **a production iPhone 15 Pro Max** with no evidence of external tampering or damage.